 Online CAD/CADD Drafting Technology Programs

-In the 2018-2019 academic year, 238 schools offered some type of CAD/CADD drafting and/or design technology/technician program.
+In 2019-2020, 227 schools offered a CAD/CADD drafting tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Research)||1||0|

 Is a Degree in CAD/CADD Drafting Technology Worth It?

 The median salary for a CAD/CADD drafting tech grad is $56,700 per year.
 This is based on the weighted average of the most common careers associated with the major.

 This is 42% more than the average salary for an individual holding a high school degree.
 This adds up to a gain of about $336,000 after 20 years!

 Explore Major by State